 11. Food For Pets

-If you have pets do not forget to get food for them, while they can eat most of the foods humans can, it is preferred that they eat actual food which is made for them.
+If you have pets do not forget to get food for them, while they can eat most of the foods humans can, it is preferred that they eat actual food that is made for them.

 You might not think this is important, but have you ever eaten any food without any spices on it.
 If you are not used to eating foods that have no spice on them, not even salt or sugar you will find the taste of food to be so bland that Gordon Ramsey will start yelling at you.

 Aim to get some mixed nuts as these are high in fats and vitamins.

 Preserved meats such as canned tuna, beef jerky, and spam have high contents of proteins and low amounts of fat.
 These have a fairly long shelf life although they are a very poor source of vitamins, in addition to this, preserved meats are high in salt which will make you thirsty a lot.

 Every family has different needs in terms of medication, the young and the elderly are especially vulnerable if they have no access to their medication.
 Also, antibiotics are extremely important to fend off bacterial infections, usually, these antibiotics do need a prescription but there are other methods of stockpiling antibiotics.
 In my article How to get antibiotics for prepping? ( Top 18 Sources ) you will learn several ways of getting antibiotics without even needing any documents.

 While you will not get your fuel from your local grocery this is still an essential item, you can use it to power your generator and vehicle.
 Keep in mind that once the power goes out it will be very difficult if not impossible to buy fuel, just be careful how and where you store it and make sure it is in a well-ventilated room.